Osa-H3VR/Silent-Sully/README.md

 - Longer melee weapons now, not only enable you to save ammo, but now you can also safely knock over turrets with it.
     - add longer/better melee category in tools

-- Later holds will have more supply points
-    - do this pls

 - Thumbnail pls?
     - :3